Loan Officers Career

 Loan Officer, Branch Manager, Mortgage Loan Officer, Relationship Manager, Commercial Loan Officer, Mortgage Loan Originator, Business Banking Officer, Commercial Banker, Corporate Banking Officer, Portfolio Manager

 Where to Study

-A minimum of bachelors degree is required to work as loan officers.
+A minimum of bachelor's degree is required to work as loan officer.
 Qualification in areas like accounts and finance is preferred.
 To find a suitable study programme go to University Hub